ArthurClemens/dialogic/README.md

 ### Dialog and Notification component

-Location where the dialog or notification (hereafter: "item") will be drawn.
+Location where the dialog or notification (after this: "item") will be drawn.

 With Mithril: